-Our industrial waste includes regular ongoing waste generated by wafer fabs and assembly operations, as well as one-time waste.
-We consider one-time waste as waste streams that are generated not as a part of normal operations but rather by unique, one-time projects.
+Our total waste generation includes regular ongoing waste generated by our manufacturing sites (including manufacturing, office and cafeteria waste), as well as one-time waste.
+We consider one-time waste to be those waste streams that are not generated as part of normal operations, but rather by unique, one-time projects.
+One-time waste accounted for less than 1% of total waste generation in 2022, and is not included in our normal waste metrics and analysis unless otherwise indicated.

 We have waste-reduction programs in place at our sites to handle and manage hazardous and non-hazardous waste in an environmentally responsible manner.

-We audit our waste-management vendors regularly to ensure they are meeting all regulatory requirements, handling waste responsibly and managing disposal with minimal impact on the environment.
+We regularly audit our waste-management vendors to confirm they are meeting compliance requirements, handling waste responsibly and managing disposal with minimal impact to the environment.